BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 You should then see entries associated with this component stating either sensors were added, skipped or no sensors were available at all.

 The identifiers of the sensors should then be checked against your Octopus Energy dashboard to verify the correct sensors are being picked up.
 If this is producing unexpected results, then you should raise an issue.

+## I have data missing, is this an issue with the integration

+Data can not appear for a variety of reasons.
+Before raising any issues, check if the data is available within the app.
+If it's not available within the app, then unfortunately there is nothing I can do.
+Data might also not appear if you lose internet connection of the Octopus Energy APIs report errors, which can occur from time to time.
+This will be indicated in your Home Assistant logs.
+If none of this is applicable, then please raise an issue so we can try and solve the problem.

 ## My gas consumption/costs seem out